ralph7777/Java-Programming/FractionClass/README.md

 2. There is no common factor between numerator and denominator.

-3. See attach file to check the detail of Fraction class.
+3. See attach file to check all details of Fraction class.